mohit2978/Springboot/003.rest api and microservices/002.notes/005 irctc application provider/0000notes.md

 3) Connect with Linux VM using MobaXterm

-4) Upload our api jar file
+4) Upload our api jar file using mobaxterm !!

 5) Install java in linux vm